-View a range of our most recent web design and e-learning development work.
+View a range of our web design and e-learning development work from 2017-2018.

 ECAS research project website

 The ECAS is a brief multidomain assessment originally designed for people with Amyotrophic Lateral Sclerosis (ALS/Motor Neurone Disease) but is also useful in other neurodegenerative disorders.